Jack Rieley

-Following his work with the Beach Boys, Rieley collaborated with artists such as Kool & the Gang, Ride, and Jaye Muller (aka Count Jaye).
-In 1975, Rieley released a solo album, Western Justice.
+Following his work with The Beach Boys, Rieley made the rock book project Western Justice with Machiel Botman in 1975.
+He would later go on to collaborate with artists such as Kool & the Gang, Ride, and Jaye Muller (recording as "Count Jaye").

+In 1995, Rieley, along with Muller, founded e-fax pioneer J2 Global, Inc., which later became Ziff Davis following its $167 million acquisition of the digital publishing company.
 He died in 2015 at the age of 72.

 Background

 Rieley was born in Milwaukee, Wisconsin.

 The Beach Boys

 The Beach Boys met Rieley, while promoting their album Sunflower, and hired him as their manager.
 He wrote and co-wrote lyrics to several of the Beach Boys songs including "Long Promised Road", "Feel Flows", "Sail On, Sailor", "Funky Pretty" and "The Trader".
 He sang lead vocal on "A Day in the Life of a Tree".
 He also narrated the bonus disc for the Holland album: "Mt.
 Vernon and Fairway (A Fairy Tale)".

 Rieley falsely claimed to have been a Peabody Award and Pulitzer Prize-winning journalist for NBC News.
 Brian Wilson later wrote a song about Rieley's tendency for falsehoods, titling it "Is Jack Rieley Really Superman?".
 As of 2014, a recording of the song has not surfaced.